best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 Functions are written to generalise a piece of logic, so that it can be used consistently in multiple places in our code.
 You might define a function for a particular statistical method, validation check or to manipulate data in a certain way.

+### Class
+Contains code to create instances of objects and methods to edit these instances of classes and their attributes.
+Methods may also produce output other than the class instance.

+Examples of built in python classes are float, string, and bool.

+Examples of built in R classes are double, character, and logical.

+### Instance
+When an object is created by a constructor of a class, the resulting object is called an instance of the class.
+The variables specific to an object are called instance variables.

 ### Parameters and arguments